Reviewed by Alissa B Daschbach MA BS MH

 Yes, the various parts of cannabis offer nutritional value in different ways.
 The most nutritious part of the cannabis plant is the seed due to its high fat and protein content, but cannabis leaves are also notable for containing essential micronutrients.
-Plus, cannabis flower may offer an indirect nutritional benefit due to the antioxidant activity of cannabinoids and terpenes.
+These include vitamin E, phosphorus, magnesium, potassium, iron, zink, and an array of B vitamins.
+Furthermore, cannabis flower may offer an indirect nutritional benefit due to the antioxidant activity of cannabinoids and terpenes.

 Which parts of the cannabis plant are nutritious?